lshug/first-order-model-tf/README.md

   --dontappend          don't append format name and .mp4 to the output filename --relative            relative kp mode
   --adapt               adapt movement to the proportion between the sizes of subjects in the input image and the driving video
-  --frames FRAMES       number of frames to process --batchsize BATCH_SIZE
+  --prescale            Reuse the result of AntiAliasInterpolation2d performed in kp_detector in the dense motion network --frames FRAMES       number of frames to process --batchsize BATCH_SIZE
                         batch size